-Please note that all weapons shown here and/ or owned by members of this group are legally deactivated or are held on approved fire arms licences.
+Please note that all weapons shown here, and those owned by members of this group are legally deactivated,

 Rifle No. 4 Mk I & Mk I* (With Spike Bayonet)

-By 1941 the Rifle, No. 4 Mk I was becoming the standard issue rifle of the British Army.
-The No.4 was easier to manufacture in bulk to it's predecessor, (the blunt nose of the SMLE) and while heavier than the MkIII* it was stronger.
-Like it’s predecessor the No.4 was also simplified for manufacturing purposes, this model was designated the No.4 MkI*
+By 1941 the Rifle, No.4 Mk I was becoming the standard issue rifle of the British Army.
+The No.4 was easier to manufacture in bulk than it's predecessor, (the blunt nose of the SMLE) and while heavier than the MkIII* it was stronger.
+Like it’s predecessor, the No.4 was also simplified for manufacturing purposes, this model was designated the No.4 MkI*

 Sten Sub-Machine Gun MkII & MkIII

 The Sten (or Sten gun) was a family of British 9 mm submachine guns used extensively by British and Commonwealth forces throughout World War II.
 Sten is an acronym, from the names of the weapon's chief designers, Major Reginald V. Shepherd and Harold Turpin, and EN for Enfield.